-A decade ago, I was too young to sympathize with Gilbert’s life hurdles.
-Now, being nearly the same age as her at the time of Eat, Play, Love (which is referenced several times in this book), I suddenly understand her journey to self-discovery a bit more. [/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_column_text]
+I was too young to sympathize with Gilbert’s life hurdles a decade ago.
+Now, being nearly the same age as her at Eat, Play, Love (referenced several times in this book), I suddenly find myself understanding her journey to self-discovery a bit more.

 Genre: Nonfiction/ Self-Help